IIIF/website/source/_posts/2019-07-01-newsletter.md

 The morning session included a set of presentations from IIIF experts from Yale, Harvard University, Stanford University, and North Carolina State University.
 They provided a broad context for how IIIF has been integrated at peer institutions, as well as showcasing some of the most interesting issues and projects that they’ve seen.
 They also spoke to future developments coming soon to IIIF and the IIIF viewer tools.

 Presentations:
-* [The Future of Images at Yale: An Introduction to IIIF][yale-1]Michael Appleby, Director of Software Engineering, Yale University Library
+* [The Future of Images at Yale: An Introduction to IIIF][yale-1] - Michael Appleby, Director of Software Engineering, Yale University Library
-* [An Institutional IIIF Roadmap for Scholarly Research and Collaboration][yale-2]Rashmi Singhal, Director of Arts & Humanities Research Computing, Harvard University
+* [An Institutional IIIF Roadmap for Scholarly Research and Collaboration][yale-2] - Rashmi Singhal, Director of Arts & Humanities Research Computing, Harvard University
-* [IIIF at Stanford][yale-3]Jack Reed, Geospatial Web Engineer,Stanford University
+* [IIIF at Stanford][yale-3] - Jack Reed, Geospatial Web Engineer,Stanford University
-* [IIIF at NC State University][yale-4]Jason Ronallo, Head of Digital Library Initiatives, North Carolina State University
+* [IIIF at NC State University][yale-4] - Jason Ronallo, Head of Digital Library Initiatives, North Carolina State University

 The afternoon sessions began with a panel discussion featuring the morning speakers that was moderated by Edward Town and Emmanuelle Delmas-Glass from the Yale Center for British Art.
 The audience had a lively set of questions that raised interesting conversations about implementation, adoption, use, features, and challenges.
 The remainder of the afternoon’s programming consisted of scholarship Use Cases built with IIIF-enabled images.
 These projects each demonstrated new aspects of scholarly inquiry that would not have been otherwise possible.